dwhiffing/fury/content/aar/nf/nf37_aj/body.md

 gradually pushing them back.
 The SA-20 in the Trondheim area starts interfering, forcing my planes down into the valleys to hide, which hampers my ability to fight, but gives me a valuable indicator of where it is located.
-(Very close to an SBS dropoff zone\!)
+(Very close to an SBS dropoff zone!)
 A wave of fresh Mig-23s out of Orland drives off my Jaguars and F-5s, which had been harassing the Russian missile boats, before the last of my fighters force them away in turn, and for a moment there are only a few enemy